PhilipYip1988/python-tutorials/018_pickle_module/readme.md

 The two trailing zeros should be added: ```0 01111111011 1001100110011001100110011001100110011001100110011010```

-The singular bit ```0``` is the sign, which corresponds to positive.
+The singular bit ```0``` is the sign, where ```0``` corresponds to positive and ```1``` corresponds to negative.
+In this case this is a positive number.

-The remaining numbers can be calculated by multiplying the number 0.1 (decimal) repeatedly by 2 to get the number in binary scientific notation.
+The remaining bits can be calculated by multiplying the number 0.1 (decimal) repeatedly by 2 to get the number in binary scientific notation.
 At each step the the integer component should be evaluated alongside the fractional component.
-The fractional component is carried over and this procedure continued until there is no fractional component.
+The fractional component is carried over and this procedure is continued in theory until there is no fractional component.
 In the case of ```0.1```, the integer component is highlighted in bold:

 $$0.1\ast2=\textbf{0}+0.2$$